Echo-Vision-FM: A Pre-training and Fine-tuning Framework for Echocardiogram Video Vision Foundation Model

 Background

-Echocardiograms provide vital insights into cardiac health, but their complex, multi-dimensional data presents challenges for analysis and interpretation.
-Current deep learning models for echocardiogram analysis often rely on supervised training, limiting their generalizability and robustness across datasets and clinical environments.
+Echocardiograms provide essential insights into cardiac health, yet their complex, multidimensional data poses significant challenges for analysis and interpretation.
+Existing deep learning models for echocardiogram analysis often rely heavily on supervised training, which limits their generalizability and robustness across different datasets and clinical environments.

 Objective